Aldan, Russia: Economy

 Aldan remains a productive gold and mica mining center, largely avoiding the large drop in population suffered by most other towns in the Russian Far East in the years after the dissolution of the Soviet Union.

 Transportation

-The town stands on the A360 Lena Highway, which connects Yakutsk and Never, as well as on the partially complete Amur–Yakutsk Mainline railway.
+The town stands on the A360 Lena Highway, which connects Yakutsk and Never, as well as on the Amur–Yakutsk Mainline railway.
 It is served by the Aldan Airport.

 Climate

 Aldan has the typical eastern Siberian subarctic climate (Köppen Dfc) though it is affected by the Pacific Ocean more than localities in the lower Lena basin, which gives it much heavier rainfall during the summer than most of the republic, as well as a little more snowfall and rather less extreme winter temperatures – though still extremely cold for the latitude and as much as 10 C-change colder than settlements actually on the Okhotsk coast.
 In spite of the less extreme winters vis-à-vis more northerly parts of Sakha, Aldan has never seen any day above freezing from 22 November to 7 March inclusive.
 Although winters are somewhat less extreme than Yakutsk, summers are actually somewhat cooler, and cloudier, than those northerly areas.

 The coldest temperature recorded in Aldan since the weather station was opened in 1937 has been −50.0 C on 20 January 2023 and the hottest 36.5 C on 3 July 2021.
 February 1969, with a mean temperature of −33.6 C, has been the coldest month on record, shading the preceding January which averaged −33.4 C. The hottest month has been July 1941 which averaged 20.7 C, the wettest August 2006 with 269 mm of rain, and the driest March 1937 with only 2 mm of water equivalent.